 Can Dogs Eat Cherries?

+You should not feed any kind of cherry to a dog.
 There are many different types of cherries out there, including bing, rainier, black and maraschino.
 Although maraschino cherries don’t have a pit, they contain a lot of sugar, which isn’t suitable for dogs.

 You could feed your dog a fresh cherry, but you’d have to remove the pit, stem and any leaves first.
-That’s a lot of work, considering your dog won’t eat enough to see any benefits from this fruit.
+That’s a lot of work, considering your dog won’t eat enough to see any benefits from the fruit.

-What to Do If Your Dog Eats a Whole Cherry
+What to Do if Your Dog Eats a Whole Cherry

 Even if he only eats one or two cherries, watch for signs of intestinal blockage, such as constipation, decreased appetite and vomiting.
 An intestinal blockage from a single cherry pit is more likely to affect a small dog, but you should watch large dogs, too.